-Civility in America Series, 2011 According to recent polls, civility has declined in every sector of American society.
-Speakers in this new series include Senator Orrin Hatch on civility in politics, Charles Osgood on civility in the media, and Henry Kaufman on civility on Wall Street.
+Civility in America Series (2011)According to recent polls, civility has declined in every sector of American society.
+Speakers in this series include Senator Orrin Hatch on civility in politics, Charles Osgood on civility in the media, and Henry Kaufman on civility on Wall Street.

 Advocates for Ethics in Business (GPI Interview Series)This series includes conversations with business, civil society, and academic leaders.
 Through their discussions, these leaders share innovative ideas, examine the role of business in society, and address the ethical considerations connected to conducting business globally.

-This project documents people sharing information in a virtual world where physical harm is not a factor and where issues such as gender, race, age and physical ability are hidden from view, thus creating a level field in which conversations can take place.
+Understanding Islam through Virtual Worlds (2008-2009)This project documents people sharing information in a virtual world where physical harm is not a factor and where issues such as gender, race, age and physical ability are hidden from view, thus creating a level field in which conversations can take place.

-This joint project with The New School (and support from the Ford Foundation) aims to generate debate on the ethical
+Ethics and Debt Project (2003-2006)This joint project with The New School (and support from the Ford Foundation) aims to generate debate on the ethical

 questions of sovereign indebtedness; to identify the relevant principles for the